 Since the Covid 19 Pandemic, we have also been conducting our monthly meetings using ZOOM for our virtual meetings on the computer.
 Simply send us your permission to jointherivercoalition@gmail.com to enter your email address into the Coalition’s roster.

-Or you can visit us on the first Thursday of each month at Northeast Wisconsin Technical College 1601 University Drive Marinette, WI 54143.
-Volunteer meetings at 2:00 pm CST.
+Or you can visit us on the first Thursday of each month at Our Saviors Church, 1600 University Ave, Marinette, WI at 6:00 pm CST.

 Thank you for being on our team !!